rahavoi/rust_contact_list/README.md

 * pagination

 Implementation details (main data structures)
-* Internally Contact List application is using BTreeMap for fast pagination, inserts, deletes and edits.
-Additionally, it uses Tries for faster prefix-based lookups.
+* Internally Contact List application is using BTreeMap for faster pagination, inserts, deletes and edits.
+Additionally, it uses Tries for prefix-based lookups.

 Usage: